Welcome!

 About Me

-Outside of my research life, I enjoy traveling, hiking, meeting new people, discovering new food and drinks, and just being around friends and nature in general.
-I finally learned how to swim in the summer of 2022 and have been an avid swimmer ever since.
-In April 2023 I also started rock climbing thanks to the encouragement of a group of friends who are arguably climbing addcits.
-During the height of the COVID pandemic, I adopted my little cat Jenny, who alternates between being feisty and cuddly, and I love her deeply.
+Outside of my research life, I enjoy traveling, hiking, meeting new people, exploring new cuisines and drinks, and spending time with friends and nature.
+In the summer of 2022, I finally learned how to swim and have been an avid swimmer ever since.
+In April 2023, I also took up rock climbing, thanks to the encouragement of a group of friends who are, by all accounts, climbing enthusiasts (or addicts!).
+During the height of the COVID-19 pandemic, I adopted my little cat, Jenny, who alternates between feisty and cuddly.
+I love her deeply.

-I grew up in Guizhou province in southwest China, a place relatively underdeveloped in terms of economics and education, but with gorgeous mountainous landscapes and rich cultural heritage from multiple ethnic minorities.
+I grew up in Guizhou province in southwest China, a region that, while economically and educationally underdeveloped, boasts gorgeous mountainous landscapes and a rich cultural heritage shaped by millennia-old traditions and histories of multiple ethnic minorities.
 I studied at the University of Hong Kong (HKU) and graduated with a B.Sc. in physics and an M.Phil. in astronomy.
-Growing up with little access to quality education, I feel extremely grateful for the chains of lucky events and good mentors that allowed me to reach beyond my limitations.
-My experiences of living in mainland China, Hong Kong, and the US made me appreciate the value of diversity and inclusion, which can only be built upon a foundation of empathy and everyone's willingness to always approach the unknowns with an open mind.
-And an open mind, as I’ve learned the hard way over and over again in the years of struggling with my own belongingness and identity, is one of the greatest gifts we can give ourselves and another person.
+Growing up with little access to quality education, I feel extremely grateful for the chains of lucky events and supportive mentors that allowed me to reach beyond my limitations.
+My experiences of living in mainland China, Hong Kong, and the US have deepened my appreciation for diversity and inclusion -- values that thrive on empathy and the willingness to approach the unknown with an open mind.
+And an open mind, as I’ve repeatedly learned through struggles with my own belongingness and identity, is one of the greatest gifts we can offer ourselves and others.

-I once wanted to be a clinical psychologist and was working towards a master's degree in psychology, but decided to drop out halfway to go back to pursuing graduate studies in astrophysics.
+I once aspired to be a clinical psychologist and was working towards a master's degree in psychology.
+However, I ultimately decided to leave the program halfway to return to graduate studies in astrophysics.
 Although becoming a frontier mental health professional is not my career priority right now, mental health awareness remains one of the issues close and dear to my heart.

 Contact